Employment tribunals – Our Fees

 How long will my matter take?

-Our Employment team have many years’ experience in dealing with all aspects of property transactions.
+Our Employment team have many years’ experience in dealing with all aspects of employment disputes and tribunal claims.
 The following set out the names, qualification and experience of our team to help you identify who is acting for you.

 Catharine Geddes – Catharine is a partner and qualified in 2003.
 She deals with all aspects of employment law.